aliyannn/TinDog/README.md

-# TinDog: TInder for Dogs!
+# TinDog: Tinder for Dogs!

 ---